Evening Garden Talks 2020/2021/22

 10. Flower hunting in Portugal.

-A talk about the wildflowers of Portugal. which concludes in the many beautiful Orchids I have found.
+A talk about the wildflowers of Portugal. which concludes in the many beautiful Orchids.
 Portugal is well known for beautiful wild flowers and Orchids, I have visited Portugal over twenty times and have traveled and photographed 1000 wild flowers.
-Many of these plants you can grow in your own garden.
+Surprisingly, Many of these plants you can grow in your own garden.

 A demonstration and ideal for an AGM.
 Half hour chat about Soil which is the back bone of plants.
 I ask, What makes plants grow ?
 How much should we feed ? what fertilizers ?
 What is wrong with our / your soil?

-As a member of the Alpine Garden Society for over 30 yrs, Local Committee member for 20yrs and local AGS Chairman for 4 yrs, I have a collection of fantastic Alpine pictures.
+As a member of the Alpine Garden Society for over 30 yrs, Local Committee member for 20yrs and local Alpine Chairman for 4 yrs, I have a collection of fantastic Alpine pictures.
 This is a talk about how I become addicted to growing alpines.
-I also grow and sell Alpines.

 This talk is about the rare plants I have been growing for over thirty years.
 I have grown over 10,000 different plants.
 I look at the success the failures and my obsession for collecting obscure plants .

-14. Historical talk on the explorer A.E.
-Pratt
+15. Historical talk on My Ancestor and explorer

 A bus man’s hobby.
 This talk covers my hobby for growing the challenging plants in the Gesneriad family.
 This talk covers soil, growing conditions and many species of the Gesneriad family, like Ramonda and Petrocosmea.